 Peter Morrill, Curator Program ManagerLand Acquisition & PlanningMaryland Department of Natural Resources580 Taylor Ave, E-4Annapolis, MD email@example.com

-Ever dreamed of living in an historic house surrounded by beautiful State Park, Forest, or other protected land?
+Ever dreamed of living in an historic house surrounded by beautiful protected State land?
 Are you interested in becoming a steward of both historic and natural resources?
 Then the Department of Natural Resources wants you!

 Pioneered in 1982, the Maryland Resident Curatorship Program offers lucky Curators the right to lifetime tenancy in an historic property in exchange for restoring it, maintaining it in good condition, and periodically sharing it with the public.
-From the mountain regions of Western Maryland to Assateague Island, the program has nearly 60 Curatorships in operation, each offering a special glimpse into the history of Maryland.
+From the mountain regions of Western Maryland to Assateague Island, the program has nearly 50 Curatorships in operation, each offering a special glimpse into Maryland’s rich history.

 The Stephenson House is a beautiful example of a late 18th/early 19th century dwelling which retains a great deal of its historic detailing; including gorgeous wood floors, original trim, four fireplaces with decorative mantels and a large cooking hearth.
 The house contains a kitchen, dining room, family room and parlor on the first floor, three bedrooms and two baths on the second floor, and an additional two rooms in the finished section of the attic.